Freight Class Codes Explained

 Tags:

 Like many other industries, the shipping industry relies on a classification system to help carriers and shippers find the best solutions for moving their freight.
-This system is called The National Motor Freight Classification (NMFC®).
-Created by The National Motor Freight Traffic Association, Inc. (NMFTA), this system is a freight class list that compares commodities being shipped by interstate, intrastate, and globally.
+This system is called the National Motor Freight Classification (NMFC).
+Created by the National Motor Freight Traffic Association, Inc. (NMFTA), it is a freight class list that compares commodities being shipped interstate, intrastate, and globally.

 • Density